Indexing Co vs The Graph / Subgraphs

 When to Use What

-Use Indexing Co if you need multi-chain support, sub-3s latency, SQL access, custom delivery targets, non-EVM chains, or data beyond contract events.
+You need multi-chain support, sub-500ms latency, SQL access, custom delivery targets, non-EVM chains, or data beyond contract events.

 Related Reading